conda-forge/conda-forge.github.io/news/2025-05-20-numpy-2-migration-closure.md

 NumPy 2.0 was a big change (the first major version in 15 years).
-For more than a year, we have been migrating feedstocks from NumPy 1.x to NumPy 2.x, and while not every affected feedstock has been done, we are planning to conclude the migration at the end of May.
+For more than a year, we have been migrating feedstocks from NumPy 1.x to NumPy 2.x, and while not every affected feedstock has been done, we are planning to conclude the migration in one week.
 Note that NumPy 2 support is required for feedstocks that intend to support Python 3.13 and above.